GrahamMacGregorBCGov/Implementation/Using_SMK/README.md

 Simple Mapkit allows users to create straight forward web mapping applications.
 These applications can then be modified and prepared for web deployment in a variety of methods.
 For the following example it will explain how to set up a SMK project within windows system for Linux (WSL) and deploy to GitHub pages as a stand alone web map.

+## Please note.
+This method is not a secure website method.
+So not senitive government or project data should be shown on GitHub pages

 The process will go through the following steps